TritonDataCenter/rfd/rfd/0082/README.md

   every agent instance existing into that server from SAPI.
 - SAPI CreateInstance, UpgradeInstance and DeleteInstance should work for agent instances.

+### CNAPI server.agents

+Server's installed agents will change only when we initially setup the server or when we update them either using update-agents from agentsshar or individually.

+- Changes associated with individual updates are already being published to CNAPI as part of the `update_agent` CN task.
+- Changes associated with server setup are published to CNAPI by sdc-cn-agent itself on each boot of the agent itself.

+It's pending to handle the update of information associated with agents when we update them using the agentsshar, or when we detect that the agents information on a given server is not correct b/c it lacks of some pieces.

+Additionally, having a custom method/end-point dedicated to update this information will make easier to include additional information about CN agents in the future.

+The following issues are required:

+- sdc-cn-agent: Create independent `refresh_agents` task (AGENT-XXXX).
+This will require some refactoring of current `update_agent` task, in order to do not enter code duplication.
+- sdc-cnapi: Create end-point to call refreshAgents task, which should return the taskId (CNAPI-XXX)
+- sdcadm: Create `sdcadm check server-agents` subcommand, which should be able to go through the available information for the given server(s) - or all of them if nothing else has been specified - and provide feedback about the status of agents property fo these servers.
+(TOOLS-XXXX)
+- sdcadm: This `sdcadm check server-agents` subcommand could provide an option to fix any problems it may detect, waiting for interactive user input or just proceeding by itself if the usual `--yes` option is given.
+(TOOLS-XXXX)
+- Implementation note:
+  Can use CNAPI client methods `getTask`, `waitTask` or `pollTask` in order to know about task completion and lookup again at server's agents using CNAPI's `getServer`.
+  Note that while `waitTask` takes a timeout as argument and let the work to be done by CNAPI, `pollTask` didn't take such timeout, and the work is done by whatever is running the CNAPI client (sdcadm on this case).

 ## M3: Accurate VM instance tracking in SAPI (bonus points)